Jinzang/App-Followme/README.md

     take one argument, a string containing the text to be converted and return one value, the converted text.

+- variable\_setter (set\_variables)

+    A reference to a function that sets the variables that will be substituted into the templates, with the exception of body, which is set by page\_converter.
+    The function takes one argument, the name of the file the variables are generated from, and returns a reference to a hash containing the variables and their values.

 # LICENSE

 Copyright (C) Bernie Simon.